-WOF Teams ("Workplace, Office, Facilities") will look to compartmentalizing their floor plans and leveraging kitchenettes within their offices.
+WOF Teams ("Workplace, Office, Facilities") will look to compartmentalize their floor plans and leverage kitchenettes within their offices.

 Instead of keeping all snacks, beverages, and cleaning supplies in one kitchen, we are encouraging our clients to consider creating smaller depots throughout the office to limit crowding and reduce the distance an employee needs to travel to get a cup of coffee, afternoon snack, or disinfecting wipe.